-Fresh carrots and sweet potatoes are baked along with sugar and sweet spices and topped with a crunchy, nutty crumble.
-This carrot and sweet potato soufflé combines the creamy texture of a sweet potato pie with a subtly sweet carrot cake flavor.
-It’s part side dish, part dessert and 100% delicious.
+Fresh carrots and sweet potato are baked along with sugar and sweet spices and topped with a crunchy, nutty crumble.
+This carrot and sweet potato soufflé combines the creamy texture of a sweet potato pie with a carrot cake flavor.
+It’s the perfect subtly sweet side dish for your Thanksgiving menu.

 What is Carrot and Sweet Potato Soufflé?

 That was my question when this side dish was served at an Easter brunch back when I was a kid.
 This carrot and sweet potato casserole is a bit of a hybrid between a vegetable side and a dessert.
 It’s packed with a pound of fresh carrots plus a sweet potato.
-It’s sweetened and topped with pecans.
+It’s sweetened and spiced to perfection and topped with pecans.
 It isn’t overly sweet so I wouldn’t categorize it as a dessert.
 I’d call this soufflé a “dessert appetizer”.
-The perfect side dish to eat after a savory meal that will give you a light sweet fix with the added benefit of veggie nutrients.
+The perfect side dish to eat after a savory Easter or Thanksgiving meal that will give you a light sweet fix with the added benefit of veggie nutrients.

 Variations of Carrot and Sweet Potato Soufflé